MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 - Optionally, [pre-register users](/azure/active-directory/authentication/howto-sspr-authenticationdata).
 - Finally, [roll out Microsoft Entra self-service password reset to your end users](/azure/active-directory/authentication/howto-sspr-deployment).

-For existing customers who had previously deployed Forefront Identity Manager (FIM) for self-service password reset and are licensed for Microsoft Entra ID P1 or P2, we recommend planning to transition to Microsoft Entra self-service password reset.
+For Forefront Identity Manager (FIM) or MIM customers licensed for Microsoft Entra ID P1 or P2, we recommend planning to transition to Microsoft Entra self-service password reset.
 You can transition end users to Microsoft Entra self-service password reset without needing them to re-register, by [synchronizing or setting through PowerShell a user's alternate email address or mobile phone number](/azure/active-directory/authentication/howto-sspr-authenticationdata).
 After users are registered for Microsoft Entra self-service password reset, the FIM password reset portal can be decommissioned.

 MIM 2016 deployments that were using Microsoft Entra MFA should move to either using MIM SSPR with a custom MFA provider, or [Microsoft Entra self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
 New deployments should use either a custom MFA provider or [Microsoft Entra self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).